jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

 {omnium}- partitive genitive
 {ampliora}- sc. dona

+@@Should I do this for each section or all together?
+Brackets?
+In order of appearance or alphabetical?
+Choose the meaning for the passage or give a few and let the student pick?
+Vocab
+adulor, adulari, adulatus sum	fawn upon; flatter, court; make obeisance affor, affari, affatus sum speak to, address; be spoked to/addressed (PASS), be decreed by fate alioquin	otherwise, in other/some respects; besides, else; in any case; in general caecitas, caecitatis F	blindness, darkness; mental/moral blindness, lack of discernment contumelia, contumeliae F	indignity, affront, abuse/insult; insulting language/behavior; rough treatment excogito, excogitare, excogitavi, excogitatus	think out; devise, invent, contrive fornax, fornacis F	furnace/oven/kiln inconfusus, inconfusa, inconfusum	undismayed; not disconcerted; not embarrassed; unconfused incus, incudis F	anvil jamdudum	long ago/before/since; a long time ago; this long time; immediately, at once lignum, ligni N	wood; firewood; trunk/stump/tree; timber; beam/post; wood; stave lubrico, lubricare, lubricavi, lubricatus	make slippery; slip; render uncertain malleus, mallei M	hammer; mallet, maul nuper, -, nuperrime	recently, not long ago; in recent years/our own time; latest in series persona, personae F	mask; character; personality posco, poscere, poposci, -	ask, demand promo, promere, promsi, promptus	take/bring out/forth; bring into view; bring out/display on the stage taenia, taeniae F	ribbon, tape, band; film, movie tribuo, tribuere, tribui, tributus	divide, assign; present; grant, allot, bestow, attribute unguis, unguis M	nail, claw, talon veternosus, veternosa, veternosum	lethargic

 [2] The evidence of Jerome
-According to Jerome, Arnobius wrote *adversus gentes* to prove his conversion to Christianity: the books were widely read.
-He is a rhetorician of some renown, but Jerome does not enjoy his style.
+According to Jerome, Arnobius wrote *adversus gentes* to prove his conversion to Christianity.
+The books were widely read, as Arnobius is a rhetorician of some renown, but Jerome does not enjoy his style.
 1
 {qui...elucubravit...impetravit} relative clause
 {cum...erudiret...compelleretur...impetraret} @@(are these verbs in parallel or are they the verbs within the relative clause?) cum circumstantial